tweag/python-monorepo-example/2017-08-14-inline-java.md

 One of the strengths of `inline-java` is that it makes it difficult to get an ill-typed interaction between Haskell and Java.
-What if a quasiquotation returned a value of a type unexpected to the Haskell side?
+What if a quasiquotation returned a value of a type that the Haskell side does not expect?
 What if any of the methods used in the quasiquotation are used with arguments of the wrong type?

-The short answer to both questions is that most of the time, GHC and `javac` will catch the type mistakes.
+The short answer to both questions is that, most of the time, GHC and `javac` will catch the type mismatches.

 ```Haskell
 main :: IO ()